 Gary Sobers was the first to score a maiden Test century which was a triple.
-Only one other batsman has done this.
-Although the circumstances here were not so dramatic, his Test career was more conventional but there was a twist in the end.
+Only two other batsmen (KK Nair being the latest addition) have done this.
+Although the circumstances here were not so dramatic, Bob Simpson’s Test career was more conventional but there was a twist in the end.

 Robert Baddeley Simpson (generally known as Bob Simpson) was, unlike Sobers, a specialist batsman from the start.
 A right-hand batsman and occasional leg-spinner, he made his debut against South Africa in 1957-58 with 60 and 23* at No 6 and no bowling in a draw:

 He did well enough to keep getting selected and tended towards opening the batting.
 He also had occasional useful spells as a change bowler.
 In due course he captained Australia, starting with the 2nd Test against South Africa in 1963-64.
 Everything went well except for the lack of centuries.

 After Australia regained the Ashes in 1958-59, the next few series were defensive stalemates with 1-1 victories in 1961, 1962-63 and so on until Snow’s bowling finally got back the Ashes in 1970-71.